• Skip to primary navigation

 When to go

-We recommend beginners surfers come between April and August, when the waves are around two to five feet.
+We recommend beginner surfers come between April and August, when the waves are around two to five feet.
 The best period for professional surfers is August to October.
 Waves can get up to seven foot in those months, usually with a minimum height of four foot.

 Good to know

-The Majestics are just off a stunning beach but the wave is formed by a shallow reef ledge that can be very dangerous.
+The Majestics are just off a stunning beach.
+But the wave is formed by a shallow reef ledge that can be very dangerous.

 Pasta Point is a surfing wonder in itself.
 Just a metre of Indian Ocean swell can throw up a fast, hollow, 100-metre wave, forming a perfect, peeling, left-hand point break.
 More commonly, though it gets a bigger swell, forming world-class waves to double overhead.
 The fast takeoff leads straight into a tubing section called “Macaroni Bowl”.
 Then there’s a long, steep wall, finishing off at the lightning-fast “Lockjaws” section, typically giving a ride up to 150 metres.
 At its best, it holds any size swell, it just doesn’t close out.